DimakDev/TagMyPlant/TagMyPlantReport/60_validation.md

 # Validation

-The target device is used to validate the functionality of the application in the production environment.
-In a wireless debug mode, the target device can send the information to the IDE console, which can be validated in real time.
+The target device iPhone SE2 is used to validate the functionality of the application in the production environment.
+In a wireless mode, the smartphone can send debug information to the IDE console.
+This information can be used to identify bugs and errors.

-For the validation purpose, different types of barcodes can be generated using barcode generator tools.
+Using the online barcode generator tool, different barcode types can be generated and used by the validation process.
+Using the smartphone, the UI functionality can be also easily validated.

-The following images represent some functionality of the application in production environment.
+The following images represent the application in production environment.

 ![Application: production environment](images/production_environment.png)